delay/sveltekit-auth/README.md

 **lucia.ts**\- this initializes the lucia-auth package for handling our auth functions.
 It also holds the extra custom fields we added to the user.

 **log.ts**\- special log routine to provide debug info about our app.

+## /server/database

+**drizzle-schemas.ts** your drizzle schema.
+The structure for your database tables.

+**drizzle.ts** your drizzle db connection info to connect with your database.

+**migrate.ts** a special file which you creates your migrations when your db changes.

+**user-model.ts** are the functions used to call the database for auth having to do with users.

+## /server/database/migrations

+This is the storage location for your migration files.
+It is created and maintained automatically by drizzle.
+Do not manually edit these files!

 ## /routes